Documentation Index

 • The electionKey must be exercise to trigger LUSID to emit the event.

-• The entitlementDateInstructed field is set to the date we wish to exercise.
+• The entitlementDateInstructed field is set to the date we wish to exercise (American options only).

 To discover the instrumentEventId and holdingId, call the QueryApplicableInstrumentEvents API for the portfolio, for example: